The infinitesimal projective rigidity under Dehn filling: The function on the deformation space

 where $p_i$ and $q_i$ are the generalized Dehn filling coefficients corresponding to $u\in U$ (see Section~\ref{sec:Thurstonsslice}).
 If we view $z_u$ as a map on simplicial chains taking values on $\mathfrak{v}$, and $B$ denotes the Killing form, then

 \begin{remark} The function $f$ depends on several non-canonical choices.
-But we are only interested in the zero locus of $f$ and this set does not depend on the different cocycles involved in the definition of $f$.
-Notice also that Lemma~\ref{lem:analytic} implies that $f$ is analytic and $f(0)=0$. {Proposition~\ref{prop:nonrigid} below shows that the zero locus $f^{-1}(\{0\})$ of $f$ might be one dimensional and that in general $0\in f^{-1}(\{0\})$ is not isolated point (see Section~\ref{sec:orbi}).} \end{remark}
+But we are only interested in the zero locus of $f$ and this set does not depend on the different choices involved in the definition of $f$.
+Notice also that Lemma~\ref{lem:analytic} implies that $f$ is analytic and $f(0)=0$. {The proof of Proposition~\ref{prop:nonrigid} in Section~\ref{sec:orbi} shows that the zero locus $f^{-1}(\{0\})$ of $f$ might be one dimensional and that in general $0\in f^{-1}(\{0\})$ is not an isolated point (see Section~\ref{sec:orbi}).} \end{remark}

 In the sequel let $u_{(\mathbf p, \mathbf q)}$ denote the parameter of the structure whose completion gives the Dehn filling with coefficients $(p_1,q_1),\ldots,(p_k,q_k)$ where $(p_i,q_i)$ are pairs of coprime integers.